 Our fee structure for reverse exchanges is simple.
 We charge a $1,000 surcharge over the otherwise applicable forward exchange fee (see our Fee Schedule in this website).
 For example, if your relinquished property sale price will be below $300,000, the total fee for a reverse exchange would be $1,700.

-If you believe a reverse exchange is for you, please see paragraph 13 of the Questionnaire in “Getting Started” and fill in accordingly.
-Even though you give us advance warning that your exchange will or may need to be a reverse exchange, if it turns out that you get your relinquished property sale closed before the closing on your replacement property, your exchange will automatically revert back to a regular exchange and you will not be charged the $1,000 reverse exchange surcharge.
-You may, of course, also call Mr. Riddell at (941) 366-1300 to discuss and, per our Fee Schedule, if your best estimate of the sale price of your relinquished property is more than $1 million, please call Mr. Riddell to discuss and establish a total fee for the exchange services.
+If you give us advance warning that your exchange will or may need to be a reverse exchange, and it turns out that you get your relinquished property sale closed before the closing on your replacement property, your exchange will automatically revert back to a regular exchange and you will not be charged the $1,000 reverse exchange surcharge.